jbroadway/docs/docs/2023.1/studio/getting-started.md

 # Getting started

 Flipside Studio is a real-time virtual TV studio that uses virtual reality hardware as a motion capture system.
-It is currently available on [Meta Quest](#), [SteamVR](http://store.steampowered.com/app/495800/Flipside_Studio/) and [Oculus Desktop](https://www.oculus.com/experiences/rift/750910405009643/) and is compatible with the Meta Quest, Rift 1 and 2, Valve Index, HTC Vive, and Windows Mixed Reality headsets.
+It is currently available on [Meta Quest](https://ocul.us/3VjQ3NM) and [Meta Rift](https://ocul.us/3AAw5Xm) and is compatible with the Meta Quest and Rift headsets.

 * [[> Installing Flipside]]
 * [[> Hardware setup]]